Immunity, Naturally - 5 Natural Ways to Boost Your Immune System

 So, How Does it Work?

-Designed to fight germs and diseases and protect the body from substances that can be harmful or make us ill, our immune system is like our very own personal army, trained to swoop in and flush out any nasties that can make us unwell.
+Designed to fight germs and protect the body from substances that can be harmful or make us ill, our immune system is our very own personal army, trained to swoop in and flush out any nasties that can make us unwell.

 Your immune system is made up of lots of different components, from your skin and mucus to your lymph system (notice how your glands raise when you're feeling under the weather?) to your gut.
 In fact, over 70% of your immune cells are found in your gut!